Élisabeth Toutut-Picard: Political career

-In parliament, Toutut-Picard serves as member of the Committee on Sustainable Development and Spatial Planning.
-In addition to he committee assignments, he is part of the parliamentary friendship group with Algeria and New Zealand.
+In parliament, Toutut-Picard served as member of the Committee on Sustainable Development and Spatial Planning.
+In addition to the committee assignment, she was part of the parliamentary friendship group with Algeria and New Zealand.
 In 2020, Toutut-Picard joined En commun (EC), a group within LREM led by Barbara Pompili.

+In 2022, Toutut-Picard was narrowly defeated in the second round National Assembly elections by Christophe Bex of LFI.

 Political positions

 In July 2019, Toutut-Picard decided not to align with her parliamentary group's majority and became one of 52 LREM members who abstained from a vote on the French ratification of the European Union’s Comprehensive Economic and Trade Agreement (CETA) with Canada.